top of page

 All the tourists

-The tower belonged to a cathedral that was surrounded by a lawn, just like the one in Vicoforte.
+The tower belonged to a cathedral surrounded by a lawn, just like the one in Vicoforte.
 There was a sign saying it was not allowed to walk on the grass, which everyone still did.
 The style of the churches was very different from those in the Netherlands and France.
-After seeing the tower we went in search for the campsite, so we could return without all our stuff.
+After seeing the tower, we searched for the campsite so that we could return without all our gear.
 This campsite was a bit cheaper than the one on the coast, but we got a lot more space.
-First we showered as this was necessary after 350 km of cycling.
+First, we showered, as this was necessary after 350 km of cycling.
 We also charged all our devices.

 At the campsite in Pisa.